SysLLMatic: Large Language Models are Software System Optimizers: Discussion

-\paragraph*{Engineering Costs of More Rigorous Correctness Validation} In LLM-for-Code research, like previous approaches to refactoring, test case validation is the standard for assessing code correctness.
+In LLM-for-Code research, like previous approaches to refactoring, test case validation is the standard for assessing code correctness.
 This approach works well for competitive programming tasks and small-scale programs with controlled inputs.
 However, its sufficiency is questionable when scaling to large systems (see~\cref{sec:manual-correctness}).
-For example, in our experiments with DaCapoBench—a well-established benchmark suite with comprehensive JUnit test coverage—we observed that some optimized programs passed all tests but failed output validation due to parallelism-induced nondeterminism and race conditions.
+For example, in our experiments with DaCapo---a well-established benchmark suite with JUnit test coverage---we observed substantial variation across applications (Table~\ref{tab:test-coverage-merged-fullwidth}).
+GraphChi exhibits very low coverage ($\approx$10\% across instructions, branches, lines, and methods), while ZXing achieves high coverage ($\approx$90\%).
+On average across all applications, instruction coverage is 59.4\%, branch coverage is 49.7\%, line coverage is 57.6\%, and method coverage is 57.2\%.
+Despite this level of coverage, some optimized programs still passed all tests but failed output validation due to parallelism-induced nondeterminism and race conditions.

 This highlights the limitations of test-based validation in complex systems.
-To ensure reliability in complex software, LLM-based optimization tools will require more rigorous correctness guarantees~\cite{shashidar2005}.
-Future work could investigate methods such as automated test case generation, runtime monitoring, or formal verification.

-\paragraph*{Computational Costs of Using SysLLMatic} SysLLMatic is not free.
-Our current approach runs the full test suite after each code modification.
-While optimizations like test case selection could reduce this cost, it remains non-trivial.
-In addition, because SysLLMatic produces code that might be considered less maintainable (due to the standard performance-maintainability tradeoff, cf.~\cref{fig:comparative-quad-layout}), this cost might need to be incurred regularly rather than just once.

-On a related note, LLM-based optimization approaches such as SysLLMatic can improve software efficiency but may incur notable energy costs.
-A single ChatGPT query consumes around 0.3 Wh, according to a recent estimate~\cite{You2025}.
-This cost increases with input length, model size, and repeated generation-validation cycles in our workflow.
-While these upfront costs may be amortized over future executions, they raise sustainability concerns, and it is the engineering team's responsibility to assess whether such costs are worth the benefit in their context.
-Future work should explore trade-offs between model size, optimization quality, and energy use, including lightweight alternatives for refinement.
+When combined with SysLLMatic’s capacity for large-scale rewrites, the risks are amplified: even subtle functional errors can propagate widely and become difficult to detect or localize.
+Mitigating this risk requires engineering strategies that constrain the scope of errors and facilitate debugging.
+One practical approach is decomposing large transformations into smaller, incremental patches.
+Beyond such engineering safeguards, ensuring reliability in complex software requires stronger correctness guarantees, such as automated test case generation to broaden validation coverage and formal verification to provide rigorous assurances~\cite{shashidar2005}.